-All forms and documents should be submitted in physical form or scanned and submitted via email.
 Payment deadlines vary based on specific trip requirements, therefore please refer to your specific trip for deadline information on the Upcoming Trips page.
 Registration begins anytime after a trip is announced on our website, until the trip is marked “closed” and the signup form is no longer available.
 Some trips can have participants sign up very close to the time of departure, and others must be registered for a few months in advance.
 Always refer back to the specific Trip Page.

 - Field Partner Forms depend on your specific trip.
 Refer to your trip page, or ask your Team Leader if you do not have these yet.
 Please note that these forms may include information that is similar to the RLI forms as our Field Partners may need similar releases and agreements signed.
 These forms can be found on your trip page in Managed Missions.

 - Passport – A color copy of your passport that is legible must be submitted.
 If you do not have a passport, please give your Team Leader your social security number, and let them know where you are on your application process.
 Be sure to check the expiration dates of passports for each traveler to make sure passports will be valid during the entire trip and for up to 6 months after the trip.
 For more information, see Passport.

 - Base trip cost deposit is due to secure your spot.
 This deposit is non-refundable.
 For more information, see Deposit or Changes & Cancellations.
-If you are raising funds, this deposit is a considered a loan and can be reimbursed to you at your request.

 Make a Payment Now: